facebookresearch/TorchMPI/docs/collectives.md

 # Collectives
-We provide minimal wrappers around MPI and NCCL collectives to perform synchronizations on Torch CPU and GPU tensors.
+We provide minimal wrappers around MPI, GLOO and NCCL collectives to perform synchronizations on Torch CPU and GPU tensors.
 In the case of asynchronous collectives, an opaque handler is returned and a wait primitive is exposed to abstract MPI_Request objects, CUDA streams or CPU-side futures.
 Where necessary we developed a minimal set of collectives to alleviate certain issues:
 - traditional MPI collectives may perform poorly for large messages originating on GPUs